 The Tennessee State Fire Marshal’s Office (SFMO) is on a mission to prevent home fire deaths in Tennessee!
 Using grant funds awarded by the Federal Emergency Management Agency (FEMA), the SFMO launched its Get Alarmed program in November 2012.
 Through the program, smoke alarms are distributed to fire departments and installed in at-risk homes across the state as part of their Get Alarmed program.
 The response to this effort was so great that the SFMO has purchased an additional 18,000 alarms to keep the program going.

-In order to receive these 10-year battery smoke alarms, fire departments needed to send a representative(s) to the SFMO’s train-the-trainer course on smoke alarm installation.
-Fire departments that did not have the resources to install the alarms, were encouraged to present the training course to civic/church/community service groups in their area and designate a portion of their alarm supply to that group for installation within the community.
-It is important to note that the goal of this program was not to simply hand out alarms, but to install the devices in homes in need across the state while also educating residents of fire safety measures.
+In order to receive these 10-year battery smoke alarms, fire departments need to access the SFMO’s train-the-trainer course on smoke alarm installation.
+Fire departments that do not have the staff resources to install the alarms are encouraged to present the training course to civic/church/community service groups in their area and designate a portion of their alarm supply to that group for installation within the community.
+It is important to note that the goal of this program is not to simply hand out alarms, but to install the devices in homes in need across the state while also educating residents of fire safety measures.

-The majority of the alarms from this grant have been distributed, but plans are in the works to continue the program with future grant funds.
-If your department is interested in participating in the state’s Get Alarmed program, please contact Claire Marsalis with the State Fire Marshal’s Office at 615-532-5847 or firstname.lastname@example.org.
-Members of the public interested in smoke alarm installations should contact their local fire department, as many of these departments may still have smoke alarms available through this program.
+If your department is interested in participating in the state’s Get Alarmed program, please contact Claire Marsalis with the State Fire Marshal’s Office at 615-532-5847 or email@example.com.
+Members of the public interested in smoke alarm installations should first contact their local fire department, as many of these departments may already have smoke alarms available through this program.

 We look forward to partnering with all of our local fire departments to reduce fire fatalities in Tennessee!